-OF VIOLATION CONSEQUENCE

-1 1-hr Detention; Device confiscated.
-Student pick

-up in Dean's Office at the end of the day.

-2 1-hr Detention; Device confiscated.
-Student pick

-up in Dean's Office at the end of the day.
+OF VIOLATION CONSEQUENCE 1 1-hr Detention; Possible device confiscation.
+Student pick up in Dean's Office at the end of the day.
+2 1-hr Detention; Possible device confiscation.
+Student pick up in Dean's Office at the end of the day.
 3 Ext.
-Detention; Device confiscated.
-Student pick

-up in Dean's Office at the end of the day.

-4+ BIA; Device confiscated.
-Parent must pick up in

-Dean's Office during school hours.
+Detention; Possible device confiscation.
+Student pick up in Dean's Office at the end of the day.
+4+ BIA; Possible device confiscation.
+Parent must pick up in Dean's Office during school hours.
+1 l .